Equality Duty Compliance Statement

 - A wide range of resources is stored in an easily accessible central location.

-- We work with local nurseries and secondary schools to ensure that transfer into and from our school is effective and as smooth as possible
+- We work with local nurseries and secondary schools to ensure that transfer into and from our school is effective and as smooth as possible.

 - We enable all pupils to learn about the experiences of disabled people and the discriminatory attitudes they often experience.